lin-cadez/lin-cadez/README.md

 <div style="text-align: center;">

 - 👋 Hi, I’m @lin-cadez
+- 👀 I’m a high school student learning computer science from Slovenia.
-- 👀 I’m interested in making life easier with technology.
+- 🌱 I’m currently interested in web development and AI.
-- 🌱 I’m currently learning Python, JavaScript
+- ⏲️ I’m also interested in videography, learning geography and playing Minecraft.
+- 🚶 I love hiking to mountain peaks and running through forests.
 - 📫 How to reach me: on Discord LinCadez#7037